pizhn/pizhn.github.io/index.md

 <section class="about">
   <h2 class="section-title">About Me</h2>
   <div class="section-content">
-    <p>I'm a second-year Ph.D. student in the Department of Computer Science at <a href="https://www.osu.edu/" target="_blank">The Ohio State University</a>.
+    <p>I'm a third-year Ph.D. student in the Department of Computer Science at <a href="https://www.osu.edu/" target="_blank">The Ohio State University</a>.
 My advisor is <a href="https://sites.google.com/view/wei-lun-harry-chao" target="_blank">Prof. Wei-Lun (Harry) Chao</a>.
-My research interests lie in developing modern machine learning algorithms robust to distribution shifts.
+My research interests lie in developing modern machine learning algorithms robust to distribution and modality variations.
     </p>
   </div>
 </section>